-Despite the importance CIOs placed on executing on their game plans, management experts said many executives, CIOs included, struggle when it comes to turning their strategic visions into reality.
+Despite the importance CIOs placed on executing strategies, management experts said many executives, CIOs included, struggle when it comes to turning their strategic visions into reality.

-"There's a persistent gap between the creation of the strategy and execution of strategy," said Larry Wolff, president and COO of Ouellette & Associates Consulting, and an expert on execution.
+"There's a persistent gap between the creation of the strategy and execution of strategy," said Larry Wolff, president and COO of Ouellette & Associates Consulting, and an expert on executing strategies.

-Here are four high-level steps to take to help get the job done.
+Management experts offer four high-level steps to help CIOs get the job done.

 Build a roadmap -- and stick with it